 Thank you for your kind words.
 This book started out as my attempt to understand the mystery of my grandmother’s past.
 Growing up, I noticed that my grandmother became anxious whenever someone knocked on the front door or when the phone rang, and she would get this hunted look in her eyes if someone asked what she considered too many questions about her or our family.
 I didn’t understand what drove this behavior until one day I learned that my grandparents had survived the Japanese occupation of the Philippines during WWII, but no one in my family talked about it.
 This family secret came out when I tried to introduce my high school boyfriend to my grandmother.
 She would not look at him or acknowledge his presence.
 At one point, she turned her head away.
 She wouldn’t even respond when I asked what was wrong.
 Later on, my mother told me about my grandparents and the Japanese occupation.
 My then-boyfriend was of Japanese descent.

 No matter how often I asked my grandmother about WWII, she refused to answer my questions.
 When she died, I lost my last surviving link to this part of my family’s history, so I researched what I could about the Pacific Theater of WWII, which was fought in Southeast and East Asia and spanned from the Pacific Ocean to the Indian Ocean, even reaching northern Australia.
-This was a part of history not taught in school, at least not in the United States.
+This was a part of history not taught in school, at least not in my experience growing up in the United States.

 I pieced together a narrative of what my grandparents might have experienced and what my grandmother might have endured as a young woman.
 At first, I wrote a couple of chapters, with alternate points of view between a husband and wife, initially to illustrate the war from my grandparents’ perspectives.
 Even as this story evolved into one about humanity and identity and resilience, always in the back of my mind, I wanted to rewrite a fictional account of my grandmother’s story so that by the end of the war, she might come through with less trauma.